mrgrunebaum-hm/theoreticalcs/schedule.md

 title: Schedule
 ---
 # Schedule
-This schedule will be accurate up until the end of the current subunit.
-Anything after that may be changed at my discretion.
-You are certainly free to work ahead; just be mindful if things do end up changing.
+The schedule and assignments may be changed until officially covered in class.
+You are certainly free to work ahead; just be mindful if things do end up changing!

 <div class="Legend">
 You may encounter some symbols.
 Here is what they mean: <br>